Making Fiends (TV series): Production

 In early 2004, Nick started negotiations with Winfrey to develop the series into a half-hour television program.
 During the long negotiation and development period, Winfrey continued to create new web episodes independently, and sell related merchandise in her own online "souvenir shop".
-In 2006, Nickelodeon began distributing many of the web cartoons as streaming video on their own TurboNick platform, and later as podcasts available on iTunes, in 2007 which is the next year, Nickelodeon aired the web series as an interstitial short and was packaged at the end of ChalkZone and My Life as a Teenage Robot (both shows were produced by Frederator Studios) until 2010 when Nickelodeon made an event called the Super Strange Saturday in which are new episodes of Fanboy and Chum Chum, The Penguins of Madagascar, Back at the Barnyard and The Mighty B!.
+In 2006, Nickelodeon began distributing many of the web cartoons as streaming video on their own TurboNick platform, and later as podcasts available on iTunes.

 The series was picked up for a first season of television episodes in late 2006.
 Production began in January 2007 and the show started airing in 2008.
-The show was set to premiere on Nickelodeon, but Nickelodeon decided to cancel its plans for a broadcast on their parent channel, and instead gave this new series to its sister channel Nicktoons (along with the show, Random!
+The show was set to premiere on Nickelodeon, but Nickelodeon decided to cancel its plans for a broadcast on their parent channel, and instead gave this new series to its sister channel Nicktoons Network (along with the show, Random!
 Cartoons).

-The series premiered on October 4, 2008 and ended on November 1, the same year on Nicktoons Network, the series aired on Nickelodeon from October 5, 2008 - May 23, 2016 (as part of the Nicktoons programming block from 2009-2015), on November 26, 2011, the show aired on TeenNick part of The 90s Are All That marking the first time a 2000s show air on The 90s Are All That until October 12, 2014, but it returned to TeenNick as part of The Splat from October 3 to 28, 2016.
-The show aired on Saturdays and Sundays at 11:30am and 9:30pm.
+The series premiered on October 4, 2008 and ended on November 1, the same year on Nicktoons Network.
 It received generally favorable reviews by critics.
 Making Fiends carries a rating of TV-Y7 (FV - fantasy violence for some episodes).
-The series aired in the US, Australia and New Zealand, and in the Netherlands. in Canada, the series aired on YTV on October 11, 2008, and Nickelodeon on November 2, 2009.
-In Spain, the series aired on Nickelodeon on October 18, 2008, and debuted on Clan on November 7, 2009 at 8:30am.
+The series aired in the US, UK, Australia and New Zealand, and in the Netherlands. in Canada, the series aired on YTV on October 11, 2008.

 The writing team of Making Fiends consisted of only four people; Winfrey, Peter Merryman, Madellaine Paxson, and Matt Negrete.
 In the show's studio, there was a special "thinking couch" for the development of new ideas.